William Mattar’s Safe Ride Home 4 the Holidays

 You also need to think about the repercussions of your actions if your choose to drive drunk on icy roads.
 In one night, thanks to a very bad decision, your life could change forever and you would be responsible for ruining the lives of so many other people.

 We believe strongly in staying safe when deciding to go out and celebrate the holidays.
-We are proud of our Safe Ride Home 4 the Holidays program, and we encourage everyone to use it.
+Our truck accident injury lawyers are proud of our Safe Ride Home 4 the Holidays program, and we encourage everyone to use it.